iamnotnato/alx-system_engineering-devops/0x00-shell_basics/README.md

 | | Guides                                                               |
 |-| -------------------------------------------------------------------- |
 |-| School data files always contain the string SCHOOL at offset 0.      |

+> 📝 **Footnotes :**

+> The magic file contains lines describing magic numbers, which identify particular types of files.
+>
+> Lines beginning with a `>` or `&` character represent continuation lines to a preceding main entry: `>`
+>
+>If the file command finds a match on the main entry line, these additional patterns are checked.